advanced-microcode-patching/shiva/README.md

 Patches are written in C and compiled into ELF relocatable objects.
 Shiva loads, links, and patches the new code into memory.

+### DARPA

+Shiva has continued to evolve through the DARPA AMP and DARPA EBOSS (Contract No. HR001124C0488) programs.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the Defense Advanced Research Project Agency (DARPA).

 ## Support

 OS: Linux